zoyamasood/ds2002-dp2/README.md

 ## 8. Import Count

-After successfully importing all files, determine how many documents have been imported into your collection.
+After successfully importing all complete records contained in all the files, determine how many documents have been imported into your collection.
+You may want to compare this against an actual count of complete, individual JSON records in the `data/`directory.
+(This may require a little bit of side coding of its own!)

-Note this number in a file named `count.txt` and add it to your repository.
+Note the number of records you can successfully impormt in a file named `count.txt` and add it to your repository.

 ## 9. Submit